mnabeelmalik/waterlevel/README.md

 Arduino UNO Based Water Level Controlling

-This is for Gardening system, this will maintain your tank level.
+This is for Gardening system, this will maintain tank level.
 #waterlevel